warren/perdicis-notes/content/Philosophy and the Good Life with Sam Harris.md

 #publish
 Related to [[Musings on philosophy]].

 This is episode #295 of Making Sense.
-I listened to it while cutting my hair on [[2023-09-15]].
+I listened to it while [[Cutting my own hair]] on [[2023-09-15]].

 ## Summary
 - Sam Harris talks to Kieran Setiya, an MIT philosophy professor, about moral ethics.
-- Sam drags the topic back to existentialism a lot and rambles.
-I don't mind it that much.
+- Sam drags the topic back to existentialism a lot, and rambles, but I don't mind it much.

 ## What stuck with me
 - The idea of [[Telic and atelic activities]].